 6. Install valves

-Consider installing a backflow valve on the unit, and solder the adapters into place before connecting the intake line onto the check valve.
+Consider installing a doing a backflow preventer testing on the unit, and solder the adapters into place before connecting the intake line onto the check valve.

 Once you have installed the pressure relief valve, install the pressure guage.